About the National German Exam

 • Identifying supporting details refers to understanding specific and significant pieces of information found in the text.
 Supporting detail questions often involve identifying who, what, when and where, and, especially when the source material is a chart or graph, how much.

-- Interpret a phrase or idiomatic expression
+- interpret a phrase or idiomatic expression.

 • Making inferences refers to contextualizing, interpreting, and understanding a text.
-Items that involve making inferences require students to:

-- Identify the author’s point of view
+- Identify the author’s point of view.

-- Select an appropriate follow-up question
+- Select an appropriate follow-up question.